levos-snr/movie-app/README.md

 ## ✨ [Demo](https://movie-app-project1.web.app/) ✨

 # clone the app

-'''
-- git clone <linK>
+> git clone <linK>
-'''

 # installing dependencies
-'''

 - pnpm install
-'''

-# > log in to TMD or movie DB to get api
+#  log in to TMD or movie DB to get api
-# > log in to firebase to get hosting and your credential
+#  log in to firebase to get hosting and your credential

 # deploy using firebase

-'''
-- 1.firebase login
+- firebase login
-- 2.firebase init
+- firebase init
   (change public to build)
-- 3.npm run build
+- npm run build
-4.firebase deploy
+- firebase deploy
-'''

 > ![github](https://user-images.githubusercontent.com/75755882/116940379-8e647a00-ac76-11eb-9acc-8a9061eb3fe1.png)